Beneficial Nematodes – Biological Pest Control

 • Nematodes don’t like bright light, sunlight kills them so spray early in the morning or evening.

-• Do not apply nematodes to the soil in hot weather, they dry out easily.
-The ideal time for applying nematodes is cloudy weather or in the evening.
+• Do not apply in hot weather, otherwise, the nematodes will dry out.
+Ideally in cloudy weather or in the evening.

 • After application, water and keep the soil moist for two to three weeks because nematodes need moist soil.